OpenDataServices/os4d/docs/patterns/schema.md

 ### Method

-[Additional checks](component-additional-checks) and [rulesets](component-rulesets) can be used to report data quality issues to users in a validator.
+[Additional checks](component-rules-for-additional-checks) can be used to report data quality issues to users in a validator.

 A mapping document that indicates which fields, or field-value pairs are required for particular use-cases can guide contextualised recommendations about what to publish.